Fetal intra-abdominal cystic lesions can arise from a number of physiological and pathological causes.

 simple hydropic degeneration in 1st trimester pregnancy loss - fetal demise...

 Hydrops fetalis is excessive extravasation of fluid into the third space in a fetus which could be due to heart failure, volume overload, decreased oncotic pressure, or increased vascular permeability.
-Hydrops is defined as the accumulation of fluid +/- oedema involving at least two fetal compon...
+Hydrops is defined as the accumulation of fluid +/- edema involving at least two fetal compone...

 Hypertelorism refers to an abnormal increase in distance between any two organs although some authors use the term synonymously with orbital hypertelorism meaning an abnormal increase in distance between the two eyes.
 The article mainly focuses on the latter.
 The abnormality is similar to teleca...